 Louis XIV’s introduction of the bayonet in 1671 was documented by the French historian Fr.
 Gabriel Daniel.
 Daniel was a Jesuit Scholar whom Louis XIV appointed historiographer of France.
-In his History of the French Militia, published in 1721, Daniel writes of the King’s indicating that:
+In his 1721 book, Histoire de la Milice Françoise, Et des changemens qui s'y font faits depuis l'Etablissement de la Monarchie Françoife dans les Gaules, jusqúà la fin de Régne De Louis le Grand (History of the Militia of France, and changes made to it since the founding of the French monarchy in Gaul, until the end of the Reign of Louis the Great), Daniel writes of the King’s indicating that:

 "This weapon is very new to the troops.
 I, the King, first gave this weapon to the Fusileers Regiment, created in 1671, and since called the Royal Artillery Regiment.
 The soldiers of this regiment carry the bayonet in a small sleeve, as with the sword.
 I have since given some to other regiments for the same purpose, that is, to put at the end of the musket on occasion."
 [View an image of this passage from Fr.
 Daniel's book.]

-"The use of the bayonet at the end of the musket, is of the King’s institution.
-Before him, one made some use of it, but there were only some companies which fought with this weapon.
-It was not widespread, nor put to much use.
-It was left to each general.
-The pike passed from being the most formidable weapon.
-The first regiment which had bayonets, and has used them, were the Fusileers established in 1671."
+"The use of the bayonet at the end of the musket, is an institution of the King’s.
+Before this time it was used occasionally, and some companies only had this weapon; there was no uniform usage nor exercise with it: all was left to the General’s discretion.
+The pike was looked upon as the most formidable weapon.
+The first regiment which had bayonets, and was trained to this exercise, was that of the Fusiliers, established in the year 1671."
 [View an image of this passage from Voltaire's writings.]

 The bayonet was not without its advocates in Britain.
-In volume two of his 1683 book, Pallas Armata: Military Essayes of the Ancient Grecian, Roman, and Modern Art of War.
-Written in the Years 1670 and 1671, Sir James Turner writes that:
+Sir James Turner, in volume two of his 1683 book, Pallas Armata: Military Essayes of the Ancient Grecian, Roman, and Modern Art of War.
+Written in the Years 1670 and 1671, writes that:

-Britain’s King Charles II followed the French example, officially introducing the bayonet into the British Army in April 1672.
+Britain’s King Charles II followed Louis XIV's example, officially introducing the bayonet into the British Army in April 1672.
 In raising a regiment of Dragoons, he issued the following order:

 “Our will and pleasure is that a Regiment of Dragoons which we established and ordered to be raised in Twelve Troopes of four score in each besides officers, who are to be under the command of Our most deare and most intirely beloved Cousin, Prince Rupert, shall be armed out of Our stoares remaining within Our office of the Ordinance, as followeth: that is to say, three corporalls, two serjeants, the gentlemen-at-arms, and twelve souldiers of each of the said twelve Troopes, are to have and carry each of them one halbard, and one case of pistolls with holsters; and the rest of the souldiers of the several Troopes aforesaid are to have and carry each of them one match-locke musquet with a collar of bandaliers, and also to have and to carry one bayonett or greate knife.
 That each lieutenant have and carry one partizan; and that two drums be delivered out for each Troope of the said Regiment.”
 [View an image of the King's directive.]